 Clients have asked over the years what they can do to save money in their divorce or child custody cases.
-As a divorce attorney, I always have suggestions.
+As a divorce attorney who knows family law, I always have suggestions.
 I am sharing my most common suggestion – which also happens to be common sense.
 The largest expense a client incurs in a divorce and/or child custody case is the attorney fees incurred in preparing for trial and trial itself.
 Eliminating the trial eliminates the expense of those attorney fees.
 The easiest way to reduce the attorney fees is to avoid trial by entering into a settlement agreement.
 And I find this solution quite beneficial to all the parties, including me.
 Visit https://dlfattorneys.com/crossville/divorce/ to get in contact with the best law firm near you.